Greetings friend, and Welcome aboard!!

 Luckily, everything that made Fallout 3 and New Vegas fun in terms of killing stuff is still there in spades.

-It’s still a treat to slowly kill a Death Claw or Super Mutant Behemoth from the safety of a high vantage point, the ambience is still there to a large extent, and some subtle things really do add to the experience:
+It’s still a treat to slowly kill a Death Claw or Super Mutant Behemoth from the safety of a high vantage point, the ambiance is still there to a large extent, and some subtle things really do add to the experience:

 There’s an array of little things that add to the experience without really having a major impact on anything else.

 As the shell came flying out, it landed on the table, hitting a tub of Wonderglue in the process and actually moving it into a different position ever so slightly.

-Hacking Terminals (Complete Guide at the Bottom of this article) and picking locks is still really fun, and in general not much about the game feels like a chore.
+Hacking Terminals (Complete Guide at the bottom of this article) and picking locks is still really fun, and in general not much about the game feels like a chore.